Anne Helm: Personal life

-Anne Helm was married from 1968 to 1969 to author John Sherlock, with whom she had a son, Peter Sherlock.
-Her second husband was actor Robert Viharo, whom she wed in 1971 and had a daughter, Serena Viharo (born 1977), who also became an actress.
+Helm was married from 1968 to 1969 to author John Sherlock, with whom she had a son, Peter Sherlock.
+Her second husband was actor Robert Viharo, whom she wed in 1971 and had a daughter, Serena Viharo, who also became an actress.
 Helm and Viharo divorced in 1979.
+Her former sister-in-law is actress Brooke Bundy who had a daughter, Tiffany Helm, that went on to become an actress like her mother.